 “one of the leading institutions on the Icelandic cultural scene.”

 The Iceland Symphony Orchestra has recorded for a number of international labels, including Deutsche Grammophon, BIS, Chandos and Naxos.
 The orchestra’s complete cycle of Sibelius symphonies under the direction of Petri Sakari was widely praised by critics.
 Recently the orchestra recorded the complete orchestral works of Vincent d’Indy with Rumon Gamba for the Chandos label.
-The first volume of the series was nominated for a Grammy Award for Best Orchestral Performance.
-Scheduled for release in early 2019 is the orchestra’s first CD with Yan Pascal Tortelier, containing both symphonies of Charles Gounod.
+The first volume of the series, released in 2019, was nominated for a Grammy Award for Best Orchestral Performance and is the orchestra’s first CD with Yan Pascal Tortelier, containing both symphonies of Charles Gounod.

 We hope you enjoy receiving news from us, but if you would like to opt out of receiving emails from HarrisonParrott or PolyArts at any time, you can do so by sending an email to email@example.com or by clicking the UNSUBSCRIBE link at the bottom of any email that you receive from us.